regstrtn/text-parsing/lex.md

 The General Format of a Lex File consists of three sections:

 #### 1. Definitions:
-Anything in this part is simply copied the lex.yy.c file.
+Anything in this part is simply copied to lex.yy.c file.
 This part generally includes #define, #include etc.
 #### 2. Rules:
 This is the cool part.
 Where you define regular epxressions and specify what actions will be taken when a match is found.
 These actions could be simple, or could be very complex functins.
 If the action is a function, then you need to define that function in section 3 of the file.
 #### 3. User Subroutines